faithmburuga/Autolib-Blue-Cars---Hypothesis-Testing/README.md

 There are no known bugs in this project

 **Technologies Used**\
-{Python}
+Python

 **Suport and Contact Details**\
-{Any issues, questions,ideas,concerns,or contributions to the code are highly encouraged.}
+Any issues, questions,ideas,concerns,or contributions to the code are highly encouraged.

 {Contacts: fmburuga@gmail.com}